Lalaïna Nomenjanahary: Club career

 On 9 September 2016, Nomenjanahary joined fellow Ligue 2 team Paris FC on a one-year contract.
 On 10 October 2016, Nomenjanahary scored his first goals for Paris as he netted a brace in a 7–0 victory over Val d'Europe in the fifth round of the Coupe de France.

-In 2021, after his Paris FC contract expired, he joined 4th tier side Paris 13 Atletico.
+In 2021, after his contract with Paris FC expired, he joined 4th-tier side Paris 13 Atletico.

 International career

-As of October 2015 Nomenjanahary has made 26 appearances for Madagascar's national football team and scored 2 goals.
+From 2006 to 2021, Nomenjanahary made 44 appearances and scored 5 goals for the Madagascar national team, including one at the 2019 Africa Cup of Nations in Egypt in a surprise victory over Nigeria.
 He has said that it is his dream for Madagascar to qualify for the 2018 FIFA World Cup.

-He played at 2019 Africa Cup of Nations when Madagascar made a sensational advance to the quarterfinals.